QuantumMaterialsModelling/bands4vasp/README.md

 * **OAVERAGE** - If OAVERAGE is set to .TRUE. the weighted average of the orbital character is calculated and represented in the processed data , else the values were summed up.

 * **BLOCH_TRESHOLD** - sets the minimal Bloch character value.
 Energy states with a Bloch character less than BLOCH_THRESHOLD will rejected.
+For unfolding calculations it is recommended to set it to a smal value.

 * **EFERMI** - sets the source for the Fermi energy.
 Default is from ./OUTCAR.
 It is possible to give a directory to the OUTCAR file (e.g. /home/calculation/), to set the Fermi energy explicitly (e.g. 0.4), or by setting the keyword 'bands' to take the Fermi energy from the OUTCAR files of each banddata respectively.